Kehrlann/spring-security-architecture-workshop/8-testing/README.md

 ## Step 5: Full integration testing with SSO and Dex

 > ⚠️ This section introduces many concepts at once, and may be complicated to implement.
 Depending on whether you've
-> used these things before or not, it may be hard to the tests by yourself - but it's fine!
-The idea is to show what's
+> used these things before or not, it may be hard to write the tests by yourself - but it's fine!
+The idea is to show
-> possible, rather than have you implement everything!
+> what's possible, rather than have you implement everything.

 > 🧑‍🔬 We have already imported all the required dependencies in `build.gradle`.
 Take a look if you are curious!